How To Prevent A Hornet Infestation

 The best time to attack is during early morning or dusk, when the tiny stingers are just getting ready to start the day or sleep.
 You’ll get most of them that way.
 Soak the hive in insecticide, and spray all visible holes.
 After you’re done and you’re satisfied that the hornets are either dead or dying, very carefully remove the nest.
 Put the nest in a trash bag and throw away.

-Claire Norton is a freelancer who frequently blogs about insects and their effects on health.
+Claire Norton writes about insects and their effects on health.
 Many of her materials have been published by http://www.interstatepest.com/ and other websites that feature insects and household pests.

 February 15, 2013 - 7:06 PM